30 Years of Innovation: Bringing 3D Printing’s Benefits to Metal

 At Materialise, we’re constantly aiming higher to improve our technologies and make the advantages of 3D printing more accessible.
 This mission is no different with metal AM.
 We want every customer to experience lighter parts, cost-effectiveness, and freedom of design combined with the durability of metal materials.
 Then, metal 3D printing will surely be everyone’s first choice for manufacturing, not just the option they turn to when they need a quicker alternative.
 This is why we installed the new Metal Competence Center at our Bremen facilities in early 2021.

 This center was created to bring together our experts in both AM software and production capabilities to advance metal 3D printing while supporting a sustainable future.
-Here, the team can face any economical or ecological challenge head-on and build solutions with metal 3D printing’s capabilities to overcome it.
+Here, the team can face any economic or ecological challenge head-on and build solutions with metal 3D printing’s capabilities to overcome it.
 They uniquely combine expertise from the production floor with know-how from decades of AM software development to further increase the technology’s reliability and consistency.

-Thanks to this collaboration, the Metal Competence Center production can be the first to work with the latest, most innovative software from our team, and the software developers can enhance software with direct feedback from production.
+Thanks to this collaboration, the Metal Competence Center production can be the first to work with the latest, most innovative software from our team, and the software developers can enhance the software with direct feedback from production.
 This rapid feedback and development cycle enables the team to quickly and continuously improve their services to bring the best to customers.

 “At our Metal Competence Center in Bremen, we’re developing the technologies of tomorrow,” explains Ingo.
 “By improving metal AM to make it easier, more accessible, and more affordable, we will ensure that it’s a viable technology that companies will turn to first for their metal parts.”

 As we’ve looked deeper into our own processes and fine-tuned metal AM software and workflows, we’ve effectively automated many tasks, thus shortening lead times and lowering costs.
 Enhancing the technology through automation and design for metal AM helps our customers reach the next level with their metal parts while keeping costs low.
-For series productions, we work alongside customers to enable customization and improved parts with the power of metal 3D Printing — all while meeting their time, financial, and quality expectations.
+For series productions, we work alongside customers to enable customization and improved parts with the power of metal 3D printing — all while meeting their time, financial, and quality expectations.

 You might also like